ChristianBielak/nuxt3-pokemon-playground/README.md

 # Nuxt 3 Minimal Starter

-Small exmaple project how to setup Nuxt 3 with dedicated dataproviders and pinia as store library.
+Small example project how to setup Nuxt 3 with dedicated dataproviders and pinia as store library.

 ## Setup